J95Ortiz/Real-Madrid-Quiz/README.md

 ![Navigation Bar Screenshot](assets/readme_images/header.png)

+When this site is linked to the Real Madrid Project, the aim is that the User will also see links in the Navigation Bar which they can then use to navigate the full site.

 ### FOOTER

 ![Footer Screenshot](assets/readme_images/footer.jpg)

+The User will find links to Real Madrid's Official Social Media Channels on the footer, and these are displayed with icons so the user knows which Social Media site they're accessing.

+These open in a new tab when actioned, so as to give the User more autonomy and control over how they choose to navigate the site.

 ### INDEX PAGE

 ![Index Page View](assets/readme_images/index.HTML_computer_view.png)
 ![Index Page Phone Landscape View](assets/readme_images/index.HTML_phone_landscape_view.png)
 ![Index Page Phone View](assets/readme_images/index.HTML_phone_view.png)

+This is the first screen the User will see when they access the quiz link.
+It's simply laid out and has been styled so that it looks good across all screen sizes, and also changes depending whether the device the User is using is in landscape or portrait mode.

 ### QUIZ PAGE